ericdunipace/periodontal/README.md

 # Association between periodontal disease and CAD + Stroke

-This repository replicates the code in a paper examining the association between periodontal disease stage and the occurence of coronary artery disease + stroke.
+This repository replicates the code in a [paper](https://pubmed.ncbi.nlm.nih.gov/35773046/) examining the association between periodontal disease stage and the occurence of coronary artery disease + stroke. *NB*: this code was modified after by the first two authors who have not made their results reproducible.
+The results should be roughly the same but this is why there would be any differences.

 To download the code,

 1. Click on "Code"
 2. Either download a zip file or clone the repository